 This was meant to contrast the look of Missy (Eliza Dushku), the new girl who transfers from a school in Los Angeles and, at first, is hesitant to join the team.
 "Your school has no gymnastics team, this is a last resort,” she says in one of Bring It On's most iconic lines while auditioning in a “Rub Here For Good Luck” crop top showing a buddha and unpractical low-rise pants.

 “She’s not a girly-girl,” Fort says.
 “She comes from Los Angeles, and I know it’s only a 100 miles away, but there’s a world of difference.”
-While Missy opts for a darker color palette and leather jackets, Torrance reaches for hoodies and a vibrant color scheme.
+While Missy opts for a darker colour palette and leather jackets, Torrance reaches for hoodies and a vibrant colour scheme.

 While their styles are in contrast to each other, in practice, all the girls are similarly dressed, wearing the workout go-tos of the time: Nike sports bras and athletic shorts, Adidas track pants and crop tops, tank tops, bandanas, and scrunchies.
 “The cheerleading costumes were so bright.
 [And] they were in them a lot.
 We didn’t want to overpower [the rest of the film] with clothes and too many pieces,” says Fort.
 It’s ironic, then, that it’s the same looks that we find ourselves wearing today in quarantine, with athletic shorts, bandanas, and sweatsuits becoming the (unofficial) uniform of 2020.